usnistgov/FIPS201/_Appendix/glossary.md

 PIV Enrollment Record
-: A sequence of related _enrollment data sets_ that is created and maintained by _PIV Card_ issuers.
+: A sequence of related _enrollment data sets_ that is created and maintained by _PIV Card_ _issuers_.
 The PIV enrollment record typically contains data collected at each step of the PIV _identity proofing_, registration, and issuance processes.

 Private Key